pyReef-model/RADWave/src/docs/usage.rst

 A series of URLs text files is provided with the notebook `examples <https://github.com/pyReef-model/RADWave/tree/master/Notebooks/dataset>`_.

-Computing wave parameters
+Loading altimeter parameters
 *****

 Once the list of :code:`NETCDF` data file has been saved on disk, you will be able to load it by initialising **RADWave** main Python class called :code:`waveAnalysis`.
 For a detail overview of the options available in this class, the user is invited to look at the `waveAnalysis API`_.

 .. code-block:: python

   import RADWave as rwave

   wa = rwave.waveAnalysis(altimeterURL='../dataset/IMOSURLs.txt', bbox=[152.0,155.0,-36.0,-34.0],
                           stime=[1985,1,1], etime=[2018,12,31])

 .. note::
   In cases where one want to query altimeter data along a specific path such as a cyclone track, it will be necessary to provide a second file with the recorded track geographical coordinates and associated time.
 The file will be a :code:`CSV` file with in the header the following keyword names :code:`lon`, :code:`lat` & :code:`datetime`.
-An example of such a file is provided with the notebooks based on dataset exported from the Bureau of Meteorology (`BOM <http://www.bom.gov.au/cyclone/history/tracks/>`).
+An example of such a file is provided with the notebooks based on dataset exported from the Bureau of Meteorology (`BOM <http://www.bom.gov.au/cyclone/history/tracks/>`_).
 In such cases, the call to :code:`waveAnalysis` will take the form:

 .. code-block:: python

   import RADWave as rwave

-    wa = rwave.waveAnalysis(altimeterURL='../dataset/IMOSURLs.txt', bbox=[152.0,155.0,-36.0,-34.0],
+  wa = rwave.waveAnalysis(altimeterURL='../dataset/IMOS_YASI_east.txt', bbox=[170, 175, -17, -12],
-                    stime=[1985,1,1], etime=[2018,12,31])
+                            stime=[2011,1,27], etime=[2011,2,4], cycloneCSV='../dataset/2010-YASI.csv')

 After class initialisation querying the actual dataset is realised by calling the :code:`processingAltimeterData` function (option available in the `processingAltimeterData API`_)

 .. code-block:: python

   wa.processingAltimeterData(altimeter_pick='all', saveCSV = 'altimeterData.csv')

 The function can take some times to execute depending on the number of :code:`NETCDF` files to load and the size of the dataset to query.